HMST/Haseman-SmartThings-Device-Handlers/README.md

 3. Tab on "New device handler"
 4. Select "From Code" tab and paste in the contents of the relevant groovies files.
 5. Click "Create".
-6. After import both groovy files you should proceed with iclusion(Add a thing) to Z-wave network (if already done it, just exclude and re-inculde)
+6. After import both groovy files you should proceed with inclusion (Add a thing) to Z-wave network (if already done it, just exclude and re-inculde)
-7. Wait for configuration of device and should be ready use it.
+7. Wait for configuration of device and should be ready to use it.

 ## Device Handler